bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 ### DiffIntralineInfo
 The `DiffIntralineInfo` entity contains information about intraline edits in a file.

-The information consists of a list of `<skip length, mark length>` pairs, where the skip length is the number of characters between the end of the previous edit and the start of this edit, and the mark length is the number of edited characters following the skip.
-The start of the edits is from the beginning of the related diff content lines.
+The information consists of a list of `<skip length, edit length>` pairs, where the skip length is the number of characters between the end of the previous edit and the start of this edit, and the edit length is the number of edited characters following the skip.
+The start of the edits is from the beginning of the related diff content lines.If the list is empty, the entire DiffContent should be considered as unedited.

 Note that the implied newline character at the end of each line is included in the length calculation, and thus it is possible for the edits to span newlines.